 Thus, a new treatment option that is expected to greatly improve QOL without sacrificing the patient's own normal tissue is keenly awaited by patients with ruptures by accident or tumor resection and patients with difficulty in autologous nerve transplantation.

-Currently, Cyfuse is participating in the grants-in-aid for scientific research project of the National Institute of Health Sciences and Technology (AMED), and Cyfuse aim to start the clinical development of this product under the support of participating in this project and Cyfuse has successfully regenerated peripheral nerves using human neural tissue (neural induction tube) with its unique three-dimensional cell layering technology without the use of scaffolds and confirmed that the regenerated peripheral nerve develops neural stem cells and neurons.
+Currently, Cyfuse has successfully regenerated peripheral nerves using human neural tissue (neural induction tube) with its unique three-dimensional cell layering technology without the use of scaffolds under the suppor t of AMED, and confirmed that the regenerated peripheral nerve develops neural stem cells and neurons.

 Patients in need of recovery of the arms and legs function from nerve injuries